johnshearing/PrivateKeyVault/README.md

   * Go ahead and try that now to confirm that the PrivateKeyVault is ready for Bob to use.
   * You should see that both Bob's public and private keys are on the keyring and that Alice's public key is also on the keyring.
 * Now we are going to play the part of Bob again.
-  * Bob has just received the QR-Coded video containing Alice's encrypted secrets for baking a super moist and delicious cake.
+  * Bob has just received on his smart phone the QR-Coded video containing Alice's encrypted secrets for baking a super moist and delicious cake.
   * First Bob will move the QR-Coded video from his phone across the airgap to his PrivateKeyVault and extract the encrypted text from the video, placing it into a text file which will contain the encrypted message.
-  * An when the file is safely behind the airgap where no one can remotely view what he is doing - he will decrypt the message and read Alice's secrets for making a super moist and delicious cake.
+  * And when the file is safely behind the airgap where no one can remotely view what he is doing - he will decrypt the message and read Alice's secrets for making a super moist and delicious cake.
-  * Bob has just received Alices's video on his smart phone.
   * To start the import process
-  * Bob will use the video camera on her PrivateKeyVault to import the video from his smartphone.
+  * Bob will use the video camera on his PrivateKeyVault to import the video from his smartphone.
   * [Click here for a very short video showing the setup and transfer](https://www.youtube.com/watch?v=JsmamD40nSQ)
   * Place your phone on the PrivateKeyVault as shown in the video.
   * Then highlight the menu option which reads **Import Text File: Read QR_Coded video into camera and extract the text**.